-"Whale Watching Spoken Here" volunteers are ready to help visitors spot whales this weekend as the Bay Area. part of the Winter Whale Watch Week, which will continue until Jan.
-2.

-More than 200 volunteers will be on duty from 10 a.m. to 1 p.m. each day at 30 lookout sites from Ilwaco, Wash., to Crescent City, Calif.
-Along with Park, said on Thursday she counted 40 visitors.

-information about the annual southbound gray whale migration, they will have up-to-the-minute whale-sighting reports thanks to communications support from U.S. Cellular and Cellular One.
+FIRST PRESBYTERIAN CHURCH, NORTH BEND AND CAPE BLANCO BELL RINGERS ready to help visitors spot whales this weekend as the Bay Area. part of the Winter Whale Watch Week, which will continue until Jan.
+2. More than 200 volunteers will be on duty from 10 a.m. to 1 p.m. each day at 30 lookout sites from Ilwaco, Wash., to Crescent City, Calif.
+Along with Park, said on Thursday she counted 40 visitors. information about the annual southbound gray whale migration, they will have up-to-the-minute whale-sighting reports thanks to communications support from U.S. Cellular and Cellular One.
 Each volunteer completes a mandatory twoday training course at Hatfield Marine Biology Center in Newport before they can assist whale watchers.
-They are Whale watching volunteers at equipped with whalewatching aids such as telescopes and binoculars and have a wealth of information in the form of brochures and information in knowing how to spot whales by the direction of Week was 3,152 in 1994-1995. their water spouts and other tell-tale signs.

-A record number of winter whale watchers -19,314 - mode 1,556 whale sightings during last year's eight-day event.
+They are Whale watching volunteers at equipped with whalewatching aids such as telescopes and binoculars and have a wealth of information in the form of brochures and information sheets.
+Volunteers are trained in knowing how to spot whales by the direction of Week was 3,152 in 1994-1995. their water spouts and other tell-tale signs.
+A record number of winter whale watchers -19,314 - made 1,556 whale sightings during last year's eight-day event.
+On the Net: